comunica/Experiments-HTTP/README.md

 # Comunica HTTP Actors Experiment

-This is an experiment to compare the performance of the different HTTP actors within [Comunica](https://github.com/comunica/comunica).
+This is an experiment to compare the performance of the different HTTP actors within [Comunica](https://github.com/comunica/comunica) over a [Triple Pattern Fragments server](https://github.com/LinkedDataFragments/Server.js/).

 This experiment was created with [jbr](https://github.com/rubensworks/jbr.js).